 Feedback will be provided in the form of MCQs and numerical exercises which will be used as a base for discussions as part of the six teaching days.
 The Assessment will take the form of (in-class) quizzes and presentations, and one final exam with theoretical and practical questions in which students will be asked to define, apply, and use concepts learned in class.

 International Financial Management, 9th Edition, by Eun, Resnick and Chuluun, McGraw Hill

-Work load

-Number of hours Type of course

-24.0 Lecture

 32.0 Personnal work

 19.0 Reading reference manuals

+Total 75.0